-Bacon, a Republican, was the representative for New York's 23rd congressional district from 1877 to 1879.
+Bacon was the representative for New York’s 23rd congressional district and was a Republican.
+He served from 1877 to 1879.

 From Oct 1877 to Mar 1879, Bacon missed 75 of 377 roll call votes, which is 19.9%.
 This is on par with the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.